LisaHJung/Part-4-Running-Aggregations-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 Expected response from Elasticsearch:

+Elasticsearch returns a buckets array where each bucket represents a customized price interval("key").
+It also includes the number of documents placed in each bucket.

 ![image](https://user-images.githubusercontent.com/60980933/114792261-44f2d000-9d45-11eb-9298-6bae6dcf8f06.png)

 **Bucket sorting for range aggregation**

-The range aggregation sorted based on the input ranges you specify and it cannot be sorted!
+The range aggregation is sorted based on the input ranges you specify and it cannot be sorted any other way!

 #### Terms Aggregation
 The `terms aggregation` creates a new bucket for every unique term it encouters for the specified field.
-It is often used to find most frequently found terms in a document.
+It is often used to find the most frequently found terms in a document.

-For example, what if you wanted to identify your 5 customers with highest number of transactions?
+For example, let's say you want to identify 5 customers with highest number of transactions.

 Syntax:
 ```